bitplane/bitplane.net/dev/index.md

 as less volatile storage, if not for code then at least a bit of a record of the projects I've worked on.

-Note there's a lot of stuff and this is ongoing, so it'll be a while before all the links work.

 The best stuff is in:

 * 🐍 [python](python)